 The Corporate Governance Committee has been established with written terms of reference in compliance with the relevant code provisions from time to time.
-The Corporate Governance Committee currently consists of two Independent Non-Executive Directors and the Non-Executive Director, namely, Ms. LAM Hiu Ying, Mr. LAM Yau Fung Curt and Mr. DA SILVA Antonio Marcus.
-Ms. LAM Hiu Ying is the chairlady of the Corporate Governance Committee.
+The Corporate Governance Committee currently consists of two Independent Non-Executive Directors and the Non-Executive Director, namely, Ms. CHEUNG Kit Yi, Mr. LAM Yau Fung Curt and Mr. DA SILVA Antonio Marcus.
+Ms. CHEUNG Kit Yi is the chairlady of the Corporate Governance Committee.
 The primary duties of the Corporate Governance Committee include but without limitation to develop and review the Company's policies and practices on corporate governance and make recommendations to the Board; to review and monitor the training and continuous professional development of directors and senior management; to review and monitor the Company's policies and practices on compliance with legal and regulatory requirements; to develop, review and monitor the code of conduct and compliance manual (if any) applicable to employees and Directors; and to review the Company's compliance with the code and disclosure in the corporate governance report contained in the annual report.

-During the Year, the Corporate Governance Committee held two meetings and the attendance of each member of the Corporate Governance Committee is listed under the section heading "Meetings Held and Attendance" above on a named basis.
-The Corporate Governance Committee reviewed the corporate government report for the year ended 31 March 2022, the corporate governance policy in compliance with the amended CG Code which came into effect on 1 January 2022, the risk management and internal control systems of the Company, its terms of reference, the training and continuous professional development of Directors, the shareholders' communication policy of the Company; and considered and reviewed the separation roles of the Chairlady and the Chief Executive Officer during the Year.
+During the Year, the Corporate Governance Committee held one meeting and the attendance of each member of the Corporate Governance Committee is listed under the section heading "Meetings Held and Attendance" above on a named basis.
+The Corporate Governance Committee reviewed the corporate government report for the year, the risk management and internal control systems of the Company, its terms of reference, the training and continuous professional development of Directors, the shareholders' communication policy of the Company, the mechanisms ensuring independent views available to the Board; and considered and reviewed the separation roles of the Chairlady and the Chief Executive Officer during the Year.